-Stemming from the way they slither along the ground, and the way they kill their prey, either through poison or strangulation, snakes have always had a powerful presence in religion in mythology.
+Stemming from the way they slither along the ground, and the way they kill their prey, either through poison or strangulation, snakes have always had a powerful presence in religion and mythology.
 In many indigenous and prehistoric cultures, snakes have been revered for their mysterious presence.
 The Cosmic Serpents originating from Mayan cultures, twin serpents which form a double helix have often been thought to be an intuitive representation of the life force itself, the spiraling complementary energies of creativity, the masculine and feminine winding about one another to form the basic coding system apparent in all life forms, DNA.

-Whether you are a Landmark devotee or hate their message and marketing for one reason or another, Werner Erhard’s transformation technology has been widely influential on the Self Help movement and the proliferation of motivational speakers such as Anthony Robbins.
+Whether you are a Landmark devotee or hate their message and marketing for one reason or another, Werner Erhard’s transformation technology has been widely influential on the Self Help movement and the proliferation of motivational speakers such as Anthony Robbins and Brendon Burchard.
 Even Tibet Buddhist teacher, Chogyam Trungpa, was inspired by Erhard’s work to form a non-secular branch of Buddhism available to people of all faiths known as Shambhala.
 Other organizations such as The Authentic Man Program and the Authentic Woman Experience, One Taste, Arete, and other workshop-based means of human transformation, including the enduring success of Landmark Education, have been promoting the creativity and innovation of people all over the globe.